betacraft/AppSurferApi/sections/apps.md

 For creating an app on AppSurfer, it requires two steps -

-- Getting temprory authentication for s3
+- Getting temporary authentication for s3
 - Uploading apk file to s3

 You just need to follow these two steps and upload apk to create app on AppSurfer.